wallix/awless/README.md

 *Note that as for now there is now regex support in filters*

+For instance, you could list all storage objects in a given bucket using only local data with:

+    awless --local ls storageobjects --filter bucketname=pdf-bucket

 ### Showing resources

 `awless show` is quite useful to get a good overview on a resource and to show where its stands in your cloud.